RhysEvan/Pattern-Matters/README.md

-# Projection Pattern Optimization
+# Pattern Matters
-## Paper title: Structured light pattern optimization for machine learning-based single-shot profilometry
+## Paper title; Pattern Matters: The Impact of Projection Patterns on Deep Learning 3D Profilometry

 This repository contains tools for generating simulated datasets and training machine learning models.
 The structure is organized into four main folders: